Kenainah Diab

 Kunaina Diab (كنينه ذياب) is a Syrian writer, was born in Jableh, Lattakia, in 1948.
 She is a member of the Syrian branch of the Arab Writers Union.
 She graduated from Damascus University with a BA in arts from the Department of English Language and a BA in Mass Communication from the Department of Open Education at Damascus University in 2018.
-She has written several children's stories as well as translations.
+She has written children's stories as well as translations.